JNPRAutomate/JNPRAutomateDemo-Class/docs/proctorconfiguration.md

 	-	[Reggie](https://github.com/JNPRAutomate/reggie)
 	-	Hosts license files
 		-	You need to provide the license files as do to restrictions they are not in the lab
-		-	vSRX licenses can be used accross multiple hosts
+		-	vSRX licenses can be used across multiple hosts

 -	NetDevOps Private